Skip to main content

 The qualification requirements for teacher educators are the same as for other teaching posts in higher education institutions.
 Each university defines the qualification requirements in their own regulations.
 Generally university teachers are required at least a master’s degree and good teaching skills.
 Lecturers at universities are generally required a postgraduate licentiate’s or doctor’s degree and good teaching skills.
 In teacher training schools are affiliated to the teacher education faculties.
 The requirement is a teacher qualification and teaching experience.

-In vocational teacher education institutions, the qualification requirements are the same as for universities of applied sciences in general and defined in the legislation.
+In tertiary-level institutions for occupational teacher training, the qualification requirements are the same as for universities of applied sciences in general and defined in the legislation.
 Thus teacher educators who are appointed lecturers are required a master’s degree and pedagogical training while principal lecturers are required the postgraduate licentiate’s degree.

 Qualifications, evaluation and certificates